 - Learn how to open a Key Visualizer scan.

-- See examples of common patterns in Key Visualizer heatmaps.
+- See examples of common entity key patterns or index key patterns.

 Key Visualizer heatmaps use dark colors to indicate normal or low values, and bright colors to indicate high values.
 You can adjust the color scale to help you see patterns in the heat map.